mui/material-ui/packages/zero-runtime/README.md

 }
 ```

-The `css` function will be replaced with a unique string that represents the CSS class name for the generated styles.
+The call to `css` function will be replaced with a unique string that represents the CSS class name for the generated styles.

-Use a callback function to get access to the theme values:
+Use a callback function to get access to the [theme](#theme) values:

 ```js
 const title = css(({ theme }) => ({